Categorical braid group actions and cactus groups: Crystalising the braid group action

-We can now describe the relation between the cactus group and crystals.
 A $\fg$-crystal $\bB$ is called \textbf{normal} if it is isomorphic to a disjoint union $\sqcup_\la \bB(\la)$ for some collection of highest weights $\la$.
 The category of normal $\fg$-crystals has the structure of a coboundary category analogous to the braided tensor category structure on $U_q(\fg)$-representations.
 It is realized through an ``external'' cactus group action of $C_{A_{n-1}}$ on $n$-tensor products of $\fg$-crystals, described by Henriques and Kamnitzer \cite[Theorems 6,7]{HK06}.

 We are interested in the ``internal'' cactus group action of $C$ on any $\fg$-crystal $\bB$.
 Both the internal and external actions rely on the following combinatorially defined maps, which are generalisations of the partial Sch\"utzenberger involutions in type $A$.